Display-Lab/knowledge-base/vignettes/social_better_vignette/readme.md

 ### Moderators
 Moderators are factors that inhibit or promote the influence of the feedback intervention on the recipient.
 The social better causal pathway has the following moderators:
-1. **Habituation** - How many times has the recipient previously received this message in the last year?
+1. `Habituation` - How many times has the recipient previously received this message in the last year?
-2. **Regulatory fit** - To what extent is this message aligned with characteristics of the behavior/task, context, and recipient personality, with regard to motivation to avoid negative outcomes / problem (prevention focus), or motivation to achieve positive outcomes / develop and learn (promotion focus)?
+2. `Regulatory fit` - To what extent is this message aligned with characteristics of the behavior/task, context, and recipient personality, with regard to motivation to avoid negative outcomes / problem (prevention focus), or motivation to achieve positive outcomes / develop and learn (promotion focus)?
-3. **Gap size** - How large is the gap between the recipient's performance level and that of the social comparator?
+3. `Gap size` - How large is the gap between the recipient's performance level and that of the social comparator?

 ### Mechanisms
 Mechanisms are factors that the intervention operates through to influence the feedback recipient.
 The social better pathway has the following mechanisms:
-1. **Awareness (knowledge)**: The message may change the recipient's awareness of their high performance, relative to peers.
+1. `Awareness (knowledge)` - The message may change the recipient's awareness of their high performance, relative to peers.
-2. **Subjective norms**: The message may influence the precipient by creating or reinforcing their perception of their own top-performer status within their peer group.
+2. `Subjective norms` - The message may influence the precipient by creating or reinforcing their perception of their own top-performer status within their peer group.
-3. **Motivation**: The message may motivate the recipient to work to  maintain their status as a top performer.
+3. `Motivation` - The message may motivate the recipient to work to  maintain their status as a top performer.

 ### Outcomes
 The expected outcome of the successful influence of an email that uses the social better pathway is clinical process performance improvement or sustainment.